tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

           --out out/preds/EAS_chr$chr
 done
 ```
-We then read these prediction into R to combine
+We then read these predictions into R to combine
 ```
 R
 library(data.table)